seamapi/javascript-http/README.md

 #### Keeping up with the latest types

 This package depends on [@seamapi/types] for the latest TypeScript types.
-New versions of this package are generally not released when new types are published.
+New versions of this SDK are generally not released when new types are published.
 Unless your project frequently runs a blanket `npm update`, the types will become outdated with the Seam API over time.
-Thus, users of this package should explicitly install the types
+Thus, users of this package should explicitly install the types with

 ```
 $ npm install -D @seamapi/types
 ```

-and update them when consuming new API features:
+and update them when consuming new API features with

 ```
 $ npm install -D @seamapi/http@latest